bayinfosys/bayinfosys.github.io/02-deploy-simple-model/02-deploy-simple-model.md

 + version control of our infrastructure
 + ability to destroy exactly the resources you have created

-We can also leverage [Terraform Modules](https://registry.terraform.io/browse/modules) to add a layer of managment over the low-level resource definitions.
+We can also leverage [Terraform Modules](https://registry.terraform.io/browse/modules) to add a layer of abstraction over the low-level resource definitions.
 An alternative is the AWS provided [SAM](https://aws.amazon.com/serverless/sam/) and [CDK](https://aws.amazon.com/cdk/).

 The following code creates a repository for our Lambda container image and describes a lambda function to host it:
 ```